 Named "Operation Pineapple" because of the the tough, jagged, forbidding exterior of the tropical fruit, their journey eventually took 12 months and covered 72,000 kilometers.

-The Pan-American Highway is a network of roads nearly 48,000 kilometers (29,800 miles) in total length.
+The Pan-American Highway is a network of roads from Argentina to the United States.
 Except for an 87-kilometer (54-mile) interruption of swampy rainforest, called the Darién Gap, the road links all the mainland nations of the Americas.
-According to Guinness World Records, the Pan-American Highway is the world's longest "motorable road," but because of the Darién Gap, it is still not possible to cross between South America and Central America by traditional motor vehicle.
+According to Guinness World Records, the Pan-American Highway is the world's "longest motorable road" (Wikipedia) but because of the Darién Gap, it is still not possible to cross between South America and Central America by traditional motor vehicle.

 The "highway" passes through many diverse climates and terrains, from dense jungles to cold mountain passes.
 Some stretches of the highway are passable only during the dry season, and in many regions driving is still occasionally hazardous.

-Charlie (left), Jan (center) and Hugo (right) were given a Willys CJ-3B for the adventure, through the efforts of J.B.
+Charlie (left), Jan (center) and Hugo (right) were given a 1954 Willys CJ-3B (serial number 57438-15279-B) for the adventure, through the efforts of J.B.
 Versteeg of Willys Brasil, who was involved in the Scouting movement and had met its founder Lord Baden-Powell at the 1929 World Jamboree in England.

-This photo of the Jeep was apparently taken on the 1956 return trip, judging from the snowshoes and antlers on the roof rack, the rear window covered with souvenir stickers, and the condition of the front tire.
+This photo of the Jeep was taken on the 1956 return trip, the roof rack loaded with souvenirs and the rear window covered with stickers.

 The Operation Pineapple logo can be seen on the side, along with the names of sponsors including São Paulo Jeep dealer Agromotor, and steel hardtop manufacturer Carraço (120K JPEG).
 Above the windshield is painted "Brasil-Canada," and below it appears to say "Equipped with Brazilian parts."